bjn7/discord-strategy/README.md

 ## Refresh Tokens and Additional Handling

 If you need to store the refreshToken, manage sessions, or handle other processes unrelated to Discord OAuth, such as storing data in a database, kindly refer to the passport.js documentation for more information on how to manage these tasks or explore other strategies that might need to be used for this additional handling.

+## v1.0.1 patch

+- Bound the cleaner function to the clean property of the profile, i.e., profile.clean().